franzaurus/tseventeen/README.md

 ## About
-Tseventeen is a re-creation of the Twenty Seventeen classic theme as a block theme, using TT3's default style as the baseline.
+Tseventeen block is a re-creation of the Twenty Seventeen classic theme as a block theme, using TT3's default style as the baseline.
 This theme is built entirely in the Site Editor with a very minimal custom CSS.
 This means the theme is constructed entirely without code.

 ## How to use the theme
 1. Create a page that will act as your homepage (e.g., Home).